hhhhhhhhhn/Scripts/README.md

 - tmr TIME: Simple timer, in practice an interactive "sleep"
 - utfchars: Opens fzy prompt to select an unicode character to copy.
 - view [NOTEPAD]: Displays an entire notepad.
+- voidsrc [ARGS]: void-src helper.
+Install the xbps-packages repo to use.
 - wr: Opens up your editor for writing markdown, and copies it as html.
 Needs pandoc.
 - waitfor COMMAND: Waits for COMMAND to exit.